stonehippo/micronucleus-commandline-arm-builds/README.md

 After looking around, I came across this [issue](https://github.com/SpenceKonde/ATTinyCore/issues/465).
 There was a lot of questions about the current version of the `micronucleus` CLI tool, and best to build it.
 Long story short, that's what I'm doing here.

+### Updated Makefile for static binaries

+To build `micronucleus` for better portability when using it as tooling with megaTinyCore, I've updated the Makefile to produce static binaries on all platforms.
+I've got these updates in [my mirconucleus fork](https://github.com/stonehippo/micronucleus).
+The only diff is in the Makefile, which I may PR upstream at some point.
+I'll try to keep my repo largely in line with the upstream.

+If you want to build for any platform below and not make the Makefile edits yourself, I recommend using my fork for now.

 ## What's here

 I've managed to build or borrow the latest version of the `micronucleus` CLI tool (version 2.04) for multiple platforms: